mishmanners/TalksandEvents/Talks/GitHubLikeaBossThailand2023.md

 ## Talk Title

-### GitHub Like a Boss: tips, tricks, and latest GitHub features
+### GitHub Like a Boss: What’s hot and new with GitHub

 ## Abstract